mmu-webdesign/l4-IWD-web-block/rwd-1b-working-with-layout.md

-# RWD Week Three

-## Working with layout
+# RWD 1b - Working with layout

 ### Before you start - Are you up to date?
-Before you proceed, use the check list found at the bottom of Week Two.
+Before you proceed, use the check list found at the bottom of 1a.
 Have you completed everything?

 - Fix any problems before you continue.
 - Keep your browser window small - don't use it at full screen yet.
 We are still *mobile first*.